-The MAE Internship requires that students complete a 3-month, full-time (40 hrs/wk) work experience in a corporate engineering position, which may earn 3 credits towards a technical elective (see Note 6) upon student's request and if the student registers for the Internship in Mechanical and Aerospace Engineering course (650:495).
-After a student finds an engineering position in the company of his/her liking the following steps should be accomplished to earn technical electives credits in MAE:
+The full-time MAE Internship requires that students complete a 3-month, full-time (40 hrs/wk) work experience in a corporate engineering position, which may earn 3 credits towards a technical elective (see Note 6) upon student's request and if the student registers for the Internship in Mechanical e Engineering course (650:496/497).
+Full-time interns cannot be full-time students.